 day off

-Same as many other European countries, Poland celebrates its New Year on January 1.
-This day is usually marked with dances, concerts, fireworks and โ certainly โ abundance of local food.
-Among the long-standing New Year traditions one can point out kulig which is the annual sleigh ride, that used to be arranged by the Polish nobility.
-Numerous superstitions also come to the fore around this time of year โ mostly those that deal with making the coming year more prosperous than the last.
-The Poles, for instance, will do their best to pay off all their debts before the clock strikes twelve on New Yearโs Eve and make plenty of noise once the strike comes.
-Once, this was done to scare off evil forces that may threaten oneโs prosperity.
-The tradition has likely survived because its also a lot of fun.
+Poland celebrates the New Year from the evening of December 31 – January 1.
+The holiday is usually marked with dances, concerts, fireworks and – certainly – the abundance of local food.
+Among the long-standing New Year traditions one can point out is kulig, an annual sleigh ride, that used to be arranged by the Polish nobility and is a common practice amoung regular citizens.
+Numerous superstitions also come to the fore around this time of year – mostly those that deal with making the coming year more prosperous than the last.
+The Poles, for instance, will do their best to pay off all their debts before the clock strikes twelve on New Year’s Eve and make plenty of noise once the strike comes.
+Once, this was done to scare off evil forces that may threaten one’s prosperity.
+The tradition has likely survived because it is also a lot of fun.

 To feel the atmosphere of the authentic Polish kulig, watch the video here: